pattonsgirl/CEG2350/docs/Labs/Lab08/Instructions.md

 **Resources**
 - [freeCodeCamp - How to Securely Erase a Disk and File using the Linux shred Command](https://www.freecodecamp.org/news/securely-erasing-a-disk-and-file-using-linux-command-shred/)

+## Part 7 - Citations / Resources

+Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations / Resources` section of your lab answers.
+You may refer to your own notes (if they are digitized into GitHub), course notes, or external resources / websites.

+To add citations / resources, provide the reference / link and a summary of what it assisted you with.

+If generative AI was used, include which generative AI system was used, what prompt(s) you fed it, and a summary of what it assisted you with.

+We expect a minimum of **one citation / useful resource per part** of your lab.
+So this lab would require a resource for:
+- regular expressions
+- grep
+- sed
+- awk

 ## Extra Credit - Create a Virtual Filesystem